-The network or peer to peer layer.
-The Ergo Node Client has improved a lot since v4.0.8 and still has room to grow.
-Quick bootstrapping using NiPoPoWs proofs and UTXO set snapshots in development
+The network or peer two peer layer.
+The Ergo Node Client has greatly improved since v4.0.8 and still has room to grow.
+Quick bootstrapping using NIPoPoWs proofs and UTXO set snapshots in development

-Stateless Clients: Then light clients: You can have full-node guarantees in Ergo without storing the full UTXO set.
+Stateless Clients: Light clients: You can have full-node guarantees in Ergo without storing the full UTXO set.
 Bringing improved bootstrapping and block validation times.

 State Bloat: One of Ergo's major strengths when scaling is to avoid bloat without compromising functionality.
 E.g. persistent updateable storage is possible, with updates to be checked by a blockchain contract.
-However, only the digest of the authenticated data structure (and some additional bytes, less than 40 bytes anyway) are stored in the UTXO set regardless of data set size.
-Ergo utilizes a Storage Rent Fee to prevent spam and recirculate unused data bytes, known as dust.
+However, only the digest of the authenticated data structure (and some additional bytes, less than 40) is stored in the UTXO set regardless of the data set size.
+Ergo utilises a Storage Rent Fee to prevent spam and recirculate unused data bytes, known as dust.
 Storage Rent Fee helps clean the network pollution and encourages users to be more active.

-Block size: Parameters like block size etc., are not set in stone; rather, miners can adjust them.
+Block size: Parameters like block size, etc., are not set in stone; miners can adjust them.
 So if a miner is experiencing low full block validation time (as hardware is getting better with time and software), he may propose or vote to increase the block size.
-This is currently set to
+Currently set to

 Transaction size: As of node

 4.0.23, there is a transaction size limit of

 96kb for the mempool.
 Larger transactions can only be included manually by miners.